 With companies looking to create more cost-effective operations, offshoring processes through outsourcing or shared services is at the top of the agenda for many CEOs.

 The shared services alternative typically appeals to organizations that wish to retain control over the offshore delivery center and the perceived integrity of their intellectual property.
 While cost savings of shared services centers are usually not as high as the outsourcing alternative, comparable cost benefits can be achieved if the center is planned, executed and operated effectively.

-For further details on the above issues that haunt unsuccessful shared services centers and the solutions to address each of these key issues, you can download the complete whitepaper below.
+For details on the issues that haunt unsuccessful shared services centers and the solutions to address each of these key issues, you can download the complete whitepaper.